Ptopic/Locastic-node-js-assigment/README.md

-## Locastic assigment
+# Locastic assigment

-# API for blog post creationg with user authentication
+### API for blog post creation with user authentication